 We provide students equal access to facilities, programs and services of the College.
 We support students with documented disabilities and provide a “level playing field” so that all students have the opportunity to succeed.

 Eckerd College is committed to providing support services that enable students with disabilities to participate in, and benefit from, all College programs and activities.
-Eckerd College has placed Accessible Education Services (AES) in the Center for Academic Excellence.
+Eckerd College has placed the Office of Accessibility in the Center for Academic Excellence.

 - Extended testing time